silverbulletmd/silverbullet/website/SilverBullet.md

 That’s right, **this very website is powered by SilverBullet itself**. 🤯

-On this site, everything is editable just none of it persists (the back-end is read-only).
-So, edit away, reload the page and everything resets.
+On this site, everything is editable, just none of it syncs back (successfully) to the server.
+You are editing a local copy of this website, so changes do persist locally.

 Don’t just sit there, try it!